Trump returns to Washington to face a pair of challenges

-WEST PALM BEACH, Fla.
-(AP) — As his two-plus week stay at his Florida resort draws to a close, President Donald Trump returns to Washington on Sunday facing twin challenges: the fallout from the strike he ordered to kill an Iranian general and his looming impeachment trial in the Senate.
+WASHINGTON (AP) — His 17-day holiday stay at his Florida resort over, President Donald Trump has returned to the White House facing twin challenges: the fallout from the strike he ordered to kill an Iranian general and his looming impeachment trial in the Senate.

 The dueling images — one of potential chaos in the Middle East, the other a politicized ritual occurring for only the third time in the nation’s history — will shape a defining month of Trump’s presidency, one that comes just before the first votes of the 2020 campaign are cast.

-For Trump, the holidays are definitely over.
-Even before Air Force One touched down outside the divided nation’s capital, Trump on Sunday faced growing questions from Democrats fearful that the killing of Revolutionary Guard Gen. Qassem Soleimani endangered Americans in the region and may have been an effort to distract from the president’s political crisis back home.
+Even before Air Force One touched down outside the divided nation’s capital Sunday night, Trump faced growing questions from Democrats fearful that the killing of Revolutionary Guard Gen. Qassem Soleimani endangered Americans in the region and may have been an effort to distract from the president’s political crisis back home.

 “Next week, the president of the United States could be facing an impeachment trial in the Senate.
 We know he’s deeply upset about that.
 And I think people are reasonably asking, ‘Why this moment?’”
 Elizabeth Warren, a Democrat running for president, said on CNN’s “State of the Union.”